-We’ll leave it up to you to decide if this method of cooking is for you.
+We'll leave it up to you to decide if this method of cooking is for you.
 Do you own an Instant Pot?
+If you're considering buying an instant pot, this one is loved by over 53, 000 people- just read the reviews!
 Let us know in the comments what you discover, your tips, and links to some of your favorite recipes for your Instant Pot.

 Clark M. Why do cooks love the Instant Pot?
 I bought one to find out.
 New York Times 2017 Jan 31

 20 things to know before you buy an Instant Pot.
 Don’t Waste the Crumbs.com 2017 Nov 20